 The entitlements of Former Premiers, Ministers and Members of Parliament are also determined by the Tribunal.

 The Tribunal has varied the Determination for Special Division and Prescribed Office Holders to reflect Machinery of Government changes that take effect on 1 July 2017.

 20 June 2017

-The Tribunal issued a report in relation to Clerks of the Parliament, Special Division and Prescribed Office Holders.
+The Tribunal issued a Determination in relation to Clerks of the Parliament, Special Division and Prescribed Office Holders.
 The Tribunal resolved that there should be no change to remuneration currently provided for these office holders.
 Media Release.

 31 May 2017

 The Tribunal varied its Determination on Members of Parliament to prevent Ministers and certain officeholders from accessing the Motor Vehicle Allowance.
 Variation: 18 May 2017 - Transport Allowance